Project introduction

 Project overview

-Cambridge to Piarere is a nationally strategic transport corridor for Aotearoa, connecting Auckland region to the Waikato and Bay of Plenty, and linking to the central and southern North Island.
+Cambridge to Piarere is a nationally strategic transport corridor for New Zealand, connecting the Auckland region to the Waikato and Bay of Plenty, and linking to the central and southern North Island.

 The new expressway will improve journeys by reducing congestion, improving safety, improving travel time reliability and boosting the region’s economic growth.
 It will provide a more resilient roading network for this critical corridor.

-Subject to funding, planning approvals and other permits, property acquisition and final design, we expect the first phase of construction to start in late 2026 and construction is expected to take approximately 6-7 years.
+We are working on consenting, property acquisition and design and we expect the first phase of construction to start in late 2026 and construction is expected to take approximately 6-7 years.

 • Preferred road alignment